 This study was presented the summer of 2007at the National AOTA Conference in Sydney, Australia.

-Conclusion: Combining SI and IPG allows therapists to carefully craft ways in which to engage children in play experiences that are not only developmentally appropriate and therapeutic in nature, but also reflect the natural play experiences of typically developing children.
+Conclusion: Combining SI and IPG allows therapists to carefully craft ways in which to engage children in play experiences that are not only developmentally appropriate and therapeutic in nature, but also reflect the natural play experiences of neurotypical children.
 By blending practices, children are afforded opportunities to perform and master a host of necessary skills to acquire social competence, effective communication, adaptive behavior and flexible imagination.
 With explicit structure and support, they learn how to attend, observe, follow, initiate, share space and materials, coordinate actions and carry out pretend play scripts with peers.
 Throughout this process, play is recognized not only as a vehicle to learning and development, but as a most meaningful part of childhood that enables children to simply have fun and make friends.